Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chiêm ngưỡng hình ảnh Việt Nam giai đoạn 1930 - 1940 qua lăng kính của nhiếp ảnh gia nước ngoài - Ảnh 6.

-Visiting the exhibition, Mr. Nguyen Khac Mai (Hanoi) expressed his emotion when admiring the works.
-Through the photos, he could imagine Hanoi from the years before it was born.
+Visiting the exhibition, Mr. Nguyen Khac Mai (Hanoi) expressed his emotion upon admiring the artworks.
+Through the photographs, he could visualize Hanoi from the years before it was even born.

-"Vietnam in the past was a gentle country, with poetic landscapes and simple, honest people.
-We must thank the talented artist Sofia Yablonska for preserving these photos, so that the Vietnamese public today has the opportunity to admire them" - Mr. Nguyen Khac Mai expressed.
+"Vietnam in the old days was a peaceful country with picturesque landscapes and simple, honest people.
+We must thank the multi-talented artist Sofia Yablonska for preserving these photographs, so that the Vietnamese public today has the opportunity to admire them," Mr. Nguyen Khac Mai expressed.

-The exhibition "Sofia Yablonska - Journey Through the Century" will be open to the public until April 30 at the Vietnamese Women's Museum, 36 Ly Thuong Kiet, Hoan Kiem, Hanoi.
+The exhibition "Sofia Yablonska - A Journey Through the Centuries" will be open to the public until April 30th at the Vietnam Women's Museum, 36 Ly Thuong Kiet Street, Hoan Kiem District, Hanoi.

 Source